softwarefactory-project/sf-operator/doc/operator/getting_started.md

 1. [OLM](https://olm.operatorframework.io/) running on your cluster.
 For most flavors of OpenShift [this is already the case](https://docs.openshift.com/container-platform/4.13/operators/understanding/olm/olm-understanding-olm.html#olm-overview_olm-understanding-olm).
 1. The community operators CatalogSource, to handle operator dependencies for SF-Operator.
 For most standard installations of OLM, [this CatalogSource is already installed](https://operatorhub.io/how-to-install-an-operator#How-do-I-get-Operator-Lifecycle-Manager?).
 1. A valid kubeconfig file, for a user with enough permissions to create a CatalogSource and a Subscription Custom Resources, on the `olm` and `operators` namespaces respectively.
 1. The [kubectl utility](https://kubernetes.io/docs/tasks/tools/#kubectl), to apply and create new resources on the OpenShift cluster.
+It is also required to use `restore` functionality.

 ## Installing the operator